meh/amnesia/README.md

 You can have multiple databases in the same amnesia instance, a database is actually just a way to group *mnesia* tables.

+Let's create a module contains below code under `/lib` directory, the filename does not matter like any Elixir module, e.g: `Database.ex`

 ```elixir
 # needed to get defdatabase and other macros
 use Amnesia